Lessons in Lego

 Kingston Grammar School Deputy Head, Mr Will Cooper, discusses the benefits of playing with Lego.

-With The Lego Movie 2 about to hit the big screen, I’m reminded of that classic parent-child exchange from the original blockbuster:
+With The Lego Movie 2 just released on the big screen, I’m reminded of that classic parent-child exchange from the original blockbuster:

 The Man Upstairs: You know the rules, this isn’t a toy!